alexzhang13/alexzhang13.github.io/_news/amd.md

 related_posts: false
 ---

 Went on stage with Lisa Su, CEO of AMD, who recognized our AMD GPU programming competition and announced the winners!
-[See tweet](https://x.com/a1zhang/status/1933558754831999318).
+[Picture](https://x.com/a1zhang/status/1933558754831999318).